Reverse graffiti

 Reverse graffiti is a method of creating temporary or semi-permanent images on walls or other surfaces by removing dirt from a surface.
 It can also be done by simply removing dirt with the fingertip from windows or other dirty surfaces, such as writing "wash me" on a dirty vehicle.
 Others, such as graffiti artist Moose, use a cloth or a high-power washer to remove dirt on a larger scale.

 Reverse graffiti has been used as a form of advertising, although this usage has been controversial, as its legality varies depending on jurisdiction.

-Origin
+Origins

-English artist Paul Curtis (aka Moose) is one of the first street artists to make an art piece using the reverse graffiti technique.
-Moose discovered the technique while washing dishes at his restaurant job; he attempted to wipe a mark from the wall only to discover that the wall was actually white and the brown stain was from nicotine smoke.
-From there, Paul 'Moose' Curtis began his career in the music industry eventually going on to manage a record label.
+English graffiti artist Paul "Moose" Curtis is one of the first street artists to make an art piece using the reverse graffiti technique.
+Curtis discovered the technique while working as a dishwasher in a restaurant; when he attempted to wipe a sauce stain from a wall that he assumed to be brown, he found that it was a white wall stained by cigarette smoke, and that his cleaning rag had left a trail like white spray paint.
+From there, Curtis began his career in the music industry eventually going on to manage a record label.
 The technique gained traction once Moose began promoting an album for his record label in Leeds, England.

-Moose ran into some legal trouble with the British Council, who couldn't decide if reverse graffiti was actually illegal.
-However, this run in with the law only allowed the medium to reach a bigger platform.